Static properties of two linearly coupled discrete circuits

-When $U/J \rightarrow 0$ and $U/J_\perp \rightarrow 0$ the tunneling terms dominate leading to a complete delocalization of each atom over all the sites.
+Let us recall the analytical solutions of the ground state in two limiting cases.
+When the tunneling terms dominate ($U/J \rightarrow 0$ and $U/J_\perp \rightarrow 0$), this leads to a complete delocalization of each atom over all the sites.
 The non-interacting limit in the homogeneous case corresponds to the superfluid phase (Bose-Einstein condensate, BEC).
-The many-body ground state reads,
+In our discrete system, the coherent ground state reads,

-When $J/U \rightarrow 0$ and $J_\perp/U \rightarrow 0$ with $U>0$, the repulsive interaction dominates and the system prefers to reduce the number of pairs in each site to minimize the energy.
-The ground state has equipopulation with, on average, $m=N/(2M)$ atoms on each site, when $m \in \mathbb{Z}$.
-The strong interacting limit of one ring with incommensurate filling ($m \notin \mathbb{Z}$) has been studied in Ref.~\cite{Wu2006}.
-Here we will restrict the analysis to commensurate systems.Then, the many-body localized state (Mott insulator phase, MI, in the homogenous system) corresponds to one state of the Fock basis:
+When the repulsive interaction dominates ($J/U \rightarrow 0$ and $J_\perp/U \rightarrow 0$, with $U>0$) the tunneling energies become small and the atoms tend to localize.
+Therefore, the system prefers to reduce the number of pairs in each site to minimize the energy.
+The ground state has equipopulation with, on average, $\nu=N/(2M)$ atoms on each site, when $\nu \in \mathbb{Z}$.
+The strong interacting limit of one ring with incommensurate filling (non integer filling factor) has been studied in Ref.~\cite{Wu2006}.
+Here we start the analytical study to commensurate number of atoms, but we also discuss the ground state properties of two coupled rings when one atom is added (or subtracted) from a commensurate case.
+The localized ground state for a commensurate system (Mott insulator phase, MI, in the homogenous system) corresponds to one state of the Fock basis: